JJTech0130/pypush/README.md

 to another device that doesn't support the Unicorn emulator.
 Or you could switch out the emulator for another x86 emulator if you really wanted to.

 ## "data.plist" and Mac serial numbers
 This repository contains a sample [`data.plist`](https://github.com/JJTech0130/pypush/blob/main/emulated/data.plist), which contains the serial number and several other identifiers from a real Mac device.
-If you run into issues related to rate-limiting or messessages failing to deliver, you may regenerate this file by cloning [nacserver](https://github.com/JJTech0130/nacserver) and running `build.sh` on a non-M1 Mac.
+If you run into issues related to rate-limiting or messages failing to deliver, you may regenerate this file by cloning [nacserver](https://github.com/JJTech0130/nacserver) and running `build.sh` on a non-M1 Mac.
 It should place the generated file in the current directory, which you can then copy to the emulated/ folder in pypush.

 ## Licensing
 This project is licensed under the terms of the [SSPL](https://www.mongodb.com/licensing/server-side-public-license).
 Portions of this project are based on [macholibre by Aaron Stephens](https://github.com/aaronst/macholibre/blob/master/LICENSE) under the Apache 2.0 license.